-The Heart Rhythm Disorders Program at the Brigham and Women’s Hospital (BWH) Heart & Vascular Center is known worldwide for its expertise in the evaluation and treatment of a range of abnormal heart rhythms affecting a variety of patients, particularly those with complex medical concerns.
+The Heart Rhythm Disorders Program at the Brigham and Women’s Hospital Heart & Vascular Center is known worldwide for its expertise in the evaluation and treatment of a range of abnormal heart rhythms affecting a variety of patients, particularly those with complex medical concerns.

 Our board-certified cardiologists—renowned researchers in cardiac electrophysiology— serve on the faculty at Harvard Medical School.
 They lead a multidisciplinary team of nurses, physician assistants, technicians, fellows and research assistants in the exclusive care of patients with irregular heart rhythms, heart palpitations and rapid heartbeats.

-Physicians can make an online referral to the Heart Rhythm Disorders Program or contact Bruce A. Koplan, MD, Interim Director, Cardiac Arrhythmia Service at 857-307-1945 for more information or to refer a patient.
+If you are a physician, you can make an online referral to the Heart Rhythm Disorders Program or contact Bruce A. Koplan, MD, Interim Director, Cardiac Arrhythmia Service at 857-307-1945 for more information or to refer a patient.